lars1050/csc321-s25/project02-creature/README.md

 An animation wil be provided.
 This will allow you to see the motion of the best individual.

+**(April 8) New Requirement:** Use command line arguments when executing the program.
+Accept the following flags:

+- `-p <#>`: set the population size
+- `-g <#>`: set the number of generations to evolve
+- `-s <#>`: set the selection strategy (1) Monte Carlo from entire population, (2) exclusing bottom 10%, and (3) general population + exclusively the top 10%.

+Any or all of these can appear in any order.
+Some examples include:
+ - `python3 solver -s 1`: Use stategy (1) and the default values for population size and generations.
+ - `python3 solver -g 100 -p 50`: Set generations to 100 and the population size to 50.
+Use the "default" strategy pattern -- use strategy (1).
+ - `python3 solver -s 3 -p 500 -g 1000`: Use strategy (3).
+Set population size to 500 and evolve for 1000 generations.

+Do some web searching to learn about command line arguments.
+Also, once you run Python from the command line, the graphics window will not stay open.
+Do some web searching to learn how to keep the graphics window open.

 <hr>

 ## Documentation